UoMResearchIT/matlab-novice/episodes/04-plotting.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Display simple graphs with appropriate titles and labels."
+- Display simple graphs with appropriate titles and labels.
-- "Get familiar with the functions `plot`, `heatmap` and `imagesc`."
+- Get familiar with the functions `plot`, `heatmap` and `imagesc`.
-- "Learn how to show images side by side."
+- Learn how to show images side by side.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "How can I visualize my data?"
+- How can I visualize my data?

 ::::::::::::::::::::::::::::::::::::::::::::::::::